toasterofbread/spmp-docs/content/docs/structure.md

 The default setup on both Android and desktop in which the client starts and manages its own server and player for audio playback.
 The server and player are implemented as a background service on **Android**, so they will continue to run after closing the client app by default.

-On **desktop**, the server and player are run as a subprocess by default meaning that closing the client will result in the server also closing and audio playback being interrupted.
+On **desktop**, the server and player are ran as a subprocess by default meaning that closing the client will result in the server also closing and audio playback being interrupted.
 To detach audio playback from the lifecycle of the client on desktop, use a **client-server** setup.

 ## Client-server